Introduction

 Finally, use some of this final week to do things you enjoy.
 See friends, pursue hobbies, travel briefly if possible, or simply relax.
 You have worked hard to reach this point, and the intense period ahead will limit these opportunities.

 This is not laziness but strategic recovery.
 Starting your career from a place of fulfillment and energy serves you better than starting depleted from last-minute cramming or anxiety.
+Enjoy this transition period because your life is about to become dramatically more structured and demanding.

 Final Week Day-by-Day Breakdown